 This annual academic competition for high school students gives educators a great opportunity to motivate students to learn more about personal finance and economics.
 Prizes include $500 college savings accounts and gift cards--all motivating prizes for students.
 The first place team also wins the right to display the large traveling gold cup for one year as the state champion.
 Are your students ready to accept the challenge?

 Take advantage of four years of curriculum aimed at teaching elementary school children about money.
-There were 130 elementary schools participating in the program for the 2013-2014 school term.
+Every year, approximately 135 Vermont schools utilize Reading is an Investment.
 The program is designed to highlight the importance of reading and teaching children basic personal financial concepts.
 At this link you can find lesson plans and other teaching resources for your students.

 FEFE provides more than 25,000 educators nationwide with free, ready-to-teach classroom materials, teacher training, newsletters, grants, online resources, and other tools to enable them to incorporate lessons related to money management into their 7th through 12th grade classrooms.